primefaces/primefaces/docs/15_0_0/core/dynamiccontent.md

 ### Composite Components support

-In case when a _ValueExpression_ is passed to a composite component, we need some unwrapping.
+In case when a _ValueExpression_ is passed to a composite component, we need some additional transformation, as the resource request is completely unrelated to any composite or Faces view.
+In the example above, we need to transform `#{cc.attrs.streamedContent}` to `#{myBean.streamedContent}`:

 ```
 <myLib:myMedia streamedContent="#{myBean.streamedContent}" />